 sudo apt install obs-studio -y

-For Linux Minx desktop users, constantly opening a terminal isn’t practical, so you can use this path to open the OBS Studio application GUI.
+For Linux Mint desktop users, constantly opening a terminal may not be practical.
+Instead, you can launch OBS Studio using the graphical user interface:

 Taskbar > Sound & Audio > OBS Studio.

-Updates should be handled with your standard system updates when prompted.
-For those users that would like to check more regularly, use the following command in your terminal.
+Updates for OBS Studio should be handled with your standard system updates when prompted.
+For users who would like to check for updates more regularly, use the following command in your terminal:

 sudo apt upgrade && sudo apt upgrade